freznicek/awk-crashcourse/examples/profiling.md

 # GAWK profiling

 GNU AWK is able to profile the executed code (switch `-p`).
+The profiling report is written at the application tear-down.

-This is particulary useful when you're debugging test FSM applications.
+Profiling is particulary useful when you're debugging test FSM applications.
 See details below.

 * I don't get it why my AWK command does not work...
 ```awk